South East of England in Photos

 The village lies in the valley of the River Cuckmere, about four miles north-east of Seaford and south of the main A27 trunk road and part of the large area of Polegate.
 The parish had a population of 829 at the 2011 census.

 The Alfriston parish church, dedicated to St Andrew, has Saxon origins, although most of the building dates from the 14th century.
 It is known, because of its size, as the Cathedral of the South Downs.
-It sits on a small, flint-walled mound in the middle of “the Tye” (the local village green), overlooking the River Cuckmere, and is surrounded by the flowered graveyard in which the Nobel laureate Sir Peter Medawar and the Labour politician Denis Healey are buried.
+It sits on a small, flint-walled mound in the middle of “the Tye” (the local village green), overlooking the River Cuckmere.
+The Church is surrounded by the flowered graveyard in which the Nobel laureate Sir Peter Medawar and the Labour politician Denis Healey are buried.
 It is built in the form of a cross.
-Today it is part of the united benefice which includes St Michael’s Church at Litlington and All Saints Church at West Dean.
-Alfriston’s former United Reformed Church is included in that grouping.
 Wikipedia

 Approximately 0.92 miles – 1.49 km